Share this post

 Now, looking back at my journey—from family celebrations to serving through Karma Kitchen—I realize that real generosity comes from the heart.
 This experience has taught me that being truly rich isn’t about money; it’s about the goodness we cultivate inside and share with the world.

+In the spirit of festivals, I share the recipe of Moong Ghatti with you!
 Any Goan festive celebration is incomplete without this dish.

 I hope you will try and enjoy this recipe.